List of Emmerdale characters introduced in 2002: Jerry "Mack" Mackinley

 Mack and Syd Woolfe turned up in the village in March 2002, to work on Café Hope, the café Viv Hope was wanting to open in the village.
 Viv, who had recently been fighting with her husband Bob, instantly tried to make Bob jealous by turning on her charm.
 Mack later had a date with Diane Blackstock, and at the start was not too happy about Diane’s plans for a relationship.
 After a talk about their relationship, Diane felt upset after Mack’s rejection, but soon he regretted his decision, after Brian started to get designs on Diane, and tried to get back with her.

 In May 2002 Mack moved into the B&B, partly to be closer to Diane.
 But later Mack started to get worried again, wondering if he and Diane were getting a little too serious with nights in.
 Syd, not to keen on the idea of Mack and Diane, tried to break them up by inviting an ex of Mack’s, Miranda, to go out with him, Mack and another girl on a double date.

 After a series of misunderstandings, reconciliations and other things too Mack and Diane finally parted ways.
 Now free and single, Mack and Syd bet over which of them would sleep with Angie Reynolds first.
 Syd managed to sleep with Angie first.
 In 2003 Mack slept with Nicola Blackstock, after telling her that he loved her – just a trick to get her into bed.

 Then not too long after that Mack moved in with Syd, Scott Windsor and Chloe Atkinson but was kicked out after Syd found out that Mack had been trying to take over his job.

+Edith Weatherall

+Edith Weatherall, portrayed by Elizabeth Kelly, was a lady who befriended Tricia Dingle (Sheree Murphy) when her husband Marlon Dingle (Mark Charnock) renovated her house.
+She first appeared in June 2002 and Kelly was known for her previous role on BBC soap opera EastEnders as series regular, Nellie Ellis.
+Tricia subsequently invited her to stay with her and Marlon until her house was finished.
+She then moved back home and died the following day.

+Tricia and Marlon were then surprised to find out that Edith had left them her belongings and house in her will.
+However, when they met Edith's sister Elsie Bradshaw (Olive Pendleton) at Edith's funeral, it turned out that house actually belonged to her.
+Builders Jerry Mackinley (Rob Dixon) and Syd Woolfe (Nathan Gladwell) charged over the average price for the work they did on the house, which Tricia and Marlon couldn't afford.
+They tried to convince Elsie to pay for the work but weren't unsuccessful.